geryb-bg/webusb/talk.md

 The API is based on USB standards, therefore some hardware knowledge is required in order to understand how to use it.
 There are a number of good references that explain how USB works, however if you come from a web development background like me and you've never really done much hardware, it can be a little complicated.
 So, let me give you the short version of what I understand, and what I needed in order to hack a USB device.

 This is pretty much all of the code you need, now there are a few things we need to concentrate on in this code.
 Firstly, the filter, here we are filtering by the vendor ID, you can filter by a number of different things, the most common are the vendor and product IDs.
-These IDs are assigned by the USB standards standards committee as well as the manufacturers of the device.
+These IDs are assigned by the USB standards committee as well as the manufacturers of the device.
 They are hexadecimal numbers and you can find them differently on different platforms. (show how to do it one mac)

 These filters are provided to limit the list when we scan for devices that are plugged into our computer.